 If you are ill and cannot find another person to bring in your sick pet, please call us once you arrive in the parking lot so we may utilize appropriate protocols to protect ourselves.
 To limit exposure, we may take your pet to be treated and ask you to remain in your vehicle.
 We will not accept toys, bedding, or other personal items for your pet if hospitalized.

-Furthermore, we ask that all persons not necessary for the decision making regarding your pet’s care stay at home or in the car to decrease the density of people in our lobby and exam rooms.
-We are requesting that only one healthy decision making person accompany your pet into the hospital.
+Furthermore, we ask that all persons not necessary for the decision making regarding your pet’s care stay at home.
+We are not letting any clients into the hospital at this time.
+All of our communication will be over the phone.
+Lastly, We will not be accepting cash at this time.
 These and other protocols are in place for the safety of you, your family, our other clients, and our staff.

 As of now, it seems that animals do not get ill from COVID-19, but can be the vector to transmit the virus, so we may take extra precautions.
 If you or a member of your family are ill or if you or a member of your family has travelled within the past 2 weeks, now is not the time to get your pet’s nails trimmed or other routine “maintenance”.
 That can be postponed for a couple weeks.